 The 3rd walk on the South Wales section of the Wales Coast Path, starts at the Newport Wetlands Reserve at Nash.
 From there, we walked to Newport’s iconic Transporter Bridge on the River Usk.
-It’s just under 4 miles to the eastern side of the bridge, then a further 2 miles to the west side at Pillgwenlly.
+It’s just under 4 miles to the eastern side of the bridge, plus a further 2 miles along roads to the west side at Pillgwenlly.

-From Nash it’s a pleasant walk across countryside and low lying farmland as the path winds its way towards a local nature reserve, Great Traston Meadows.
+From Nash it’s a pleasant walk across countryside fields as the path winds its way towards a local nature reserve, Great Traston Meadows.

 Great Traston Meadows are a rare example of traditional hay meadows, rich with rare plants and wildflowers.
 If you walk here in early summer you’ll be rewarded with the sight of a profusion of wildflowers, butterflies, dragonflies and bees, including the rare Shrill Carder Bee.

-After walking across the meadows and fields the route follows a hedgerow lined cycle path then leaving the countryside scenery behind, runs alongside an industrial area and passing a dry dock before emerging onto the eastern bank of the River Usk.
+After walking across the meadows the route follows a hedgerow lined cycle path before leaving the countryside scenery behind, passing by an industrial area and dry dock and emerging onto the eastern bank of the River Usk.

 There’s one more footbridge to navigate on this section, a quirky set up of metal steps over a rickety conveyor belt which runs from a riverside wharf to a nearby cement works.

-The path continues as a grass track along the top of the east bank of the River Usk and leads towards one of the iconic landmarks on the Wales Coast Path…..
+The path continues as a grass track along the top of the east bank of the River Usk and leads towards one of the iconic structures on the Wales Coast Path…..